manuelbirlo/POV_Surgery/README.md

     └── vis_data

 ```

+## Please note:
+We only consider the “grab_generation” part in our method, with optional “grab_refinement” and “pose_fusion” following.
+We do not consider the Blender-related rendering steps “pre_rendering” and “blender_rendering” as well as the “HandOccNet_ft” and “vis_data” steps for neural network evaluation and result visualization.
+After the “pose_generation” step, we proceed with our Blender-based “grab_rendering” method [HUP-3D_renderer](https://github.com/manuelbirlo/HUP-3D_renderer).
+However, we encourage users to try out the “grab_rendering” concept of POV-Surgery and contribute new methods in this area.

 ## Recommendation: Using a Conda Environment
 We recommend create a python 3.8 environment with conda.
 Install [pytorch](https://pytorch.org) and [torchvision](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjR4K2m8NmBAxVNSfEDHeMhCNAQFnoECBgQAQ&url=https%3A%2F%2Fpytorch.org%2Fvision%2F&usg=AOvVaw1cAB7MRIgRgtMiD3UKEL-9&opi=89978449) that suits you operation system.
 For example, if you are using cuda 11.8 version, you could use: